State-College-Plone/WebServerAuth/README.txt

     ' ' 1.2 -- ' '

         * Added redirection of login_form so it logs you in using WebServerAuth.
-          Apparently, the default commenting setup comes with a "Log in to add comments" button hard-coded to point to login_form.
+          Apparently, Plone's default commenting setup comes with a "Log in to add comments" button hard-coded to point to login_form.
 Blech!

         * A call to the WebServerAuth PAS plugin is used to compute the login link.
 Previously, it was hard-coded to use the portal-level acl_users